Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Results

-For the M$_{4,5}$ edges, at EOM-CCSD level our results show differences to experiment of about 0.7 and 1 eV, respectively.
-These are quite close to the EOM-CCSD values of~\citeauthor{2015_southworth_jcp_xef2},~\cite{2015_southworth_jcp_xef2} and upon including the triples corrections from ~\citeauthor{2015_southworth_jcp_xef2} ($-$1 eV), the calculated values shown an extremely good agreement with experiment.
-That is however fortuitous since, after correcting for QED and Breit interactions, our calculated values underestimate experiment by roughly 6.4 eV for the M$_4$ edge, and 4.8 eV for the M$_5$ edge.

-For CH$_3$I, we have only performed $^2$DCG$^M$ calculations, first because there are no significant differences between $^2$DCG$^M$ and $^2$DC$^M$ based results once we account for QED and Breit or gauge contributions, as the calculations for Xe and XeF$_2$ illustrate.
+For CH$_3$I, we have only performed $^2$DCG$^M$ calculations, first because, as illustrated above, there are no significant differences between $^2$DCG$^M$ and $^2$DC$^M$ based results once we account for QED and Breit or gauge contributions.
 Second, in the $C_s$ point group used, the coupled-cluster wavefunctions are complex-valued, making calculations computationally more expensive.
 We obtain 33213.79~eV and 5208.55 eV for the K and L$_1$ edge binding energies, values that overestimate the experimental values by 38.59 eV and 11.08 eV.
 For the K edge, this difference is rather close to the one found for the Xe and XeF$_2$ species.

-As we do not have the QED and Breit/gauge corrections by~\citeauthor{Kozio2018}~\cite{Kozio2018}, we have used instead corrections provided by \citeauthor{Boudjemia2019},\cite{Boudjemia2019} which amount, for the K edge, to $-$77.0 eV for Breit, +6.10 eV for the gauge term and $-$39.0 eV for QED, and to $-$7.20 eV, +0.50 eV and $-$5.10 eV for the L$_1$ edge.
+As QED and Breit corrections are not provided by~\citeauthor{Kozio2018}~\cite{Kozio2018} for iodine, we have used instead those of~\citeauthor{Boudjemia2019},\cite{Boudjemia2019} which amount, for the K edge, to $-$77.0 eV for Breit, +6.10 eV for the gauge term and $-$39.0 eV for QED, and to $-$7.20 eV, +0.50 eV and $-$5.10 eV for the L$_1$ edge.
 With these corrections, we now overestimate the K and L$_1$ binding energies by 5.69~eV and 1.95 eV.
 The missing effect would be that of higher-order correlation corrections.
 While we cannot estimate this here, we speculate that if it follows roughly what is found for the Xe species, that would decrease the binding energies, and likely take the K edge to a few eV.